Peeples History, Family Crest & Coats of Arms

 - James Edwin Peeples, American politician, Mayor of Adel, Georgia, 1889-91

-- C. Peeples, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1868
+- C. Peeples, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1868

 - Adam Peeples (b.
 1978), American Republican politician, Delegate to Republican National Convention from Utah, 2004